-During log aggregation, your code is treated as data, meaning that it is indexed and organized in a conceptual schema, allowing you to do fast semantic searches based on the nature of the data.
+During log aggregation, your code is treated as data.
+It is indexed and organized in a conceptual schema, allowing you to do fast semantic searches based on the nature of the data.

-There are multiple ways you can set up a centralized logging solution:
+There are multiple ways you can set up a log aggregation strategy:

 A simple and straightforward option is to copy your log files to a central location using simple tools such as rsync and cron.
-However, although it does bring together all of your logs, this option is not really the same as an aggregation, but more of a “co-location.”
-Furthermore, since you need to follow a cron schedule, in the long-term, file replication is not a good solution as you don’t get real-time access to your log data.
+However, although it does bring together all of your logs, this option is not the same as an aggregation but more of a “co-location.”
+Furthermore, since you need to follow a cron schedule, in the long term, file replication is not a good solution as you don’t get real-time access to your log data.

 Syslog, rsyslog, or syslog-ng

-You need to set up a central syslog daemon on your network as well as the clients’.
+You need to set up a central syslog daemon on your network and the clients’.
 The client logging daemons will forward these messages to the daemons.